 This pink-skinned apple has a zippy tart flavor, crisp bite, and effervescent finish.
 It’s as pretty as it is refreshing, and one of the more versatile apples thanks to its firm skin and dense flesh.
 Because of that versatility, Pink Lady apples are known to standout in salads, pies, baking, as a fresh snack, and now…homemade applesauce.

 The sweet yet predominately tart flavor of Pink Lady apples make it a favorite apple among kids.
 And it’s hard to find a snack that more kids agree on than applesauce.
 With extra Pink Lady apples on hand, I decided to combine these two kid loves using my tried and true no-sugar added, homemade, all-natural, easy homemade applesauce recipe.
 The result was too pretty not to share.

-How to Make Homemade Pink Lady Applesauce:
+How to Make Easy Homemade Applesauce:

 - Wash your Pink Lady apples thoroughly.
 I soak them in a white vinegar-water solution and scrub them gently with a brush.
 Then, rinse the apple with water and let air dry.